Official in election standoff avoids prison in Capitol riot - NewsBreak

 Couy Griffin, who founded the political group Cowboys for Trump, was sentenced to 14 days imprisonment.
 U.S. District Judge Trevor McFadden gave Griffin credit for the 20 days he already served in jail after his arrest.

 Federal prosecutors and a probation officer had both recommended a sentence of three months imprisonment.
-Griffin faced a maximum prison sentence of one year for his misdemeanor conviction.‘They are desperate’: Trump releases 12-page response to Jan.
-6 hearing
+Griffin faced a maximum prison sentence of one year for his misdemeanor conviction.

 McFadden, who was nominated by President Donald Trump, also ordered Griffin to pay a $3,000 fine and $500 in restitution and perform 60 hours of community service.

-The punishment for Griffin’s role in the riot that delayed the certification of President Joe Biden’s victory and sent lawmakers running for their lives comes the same day Griffin’s Republican-dominated county commission faces a deadline to certify its election results.
+The punishment for Griffin’s role in the riot that delayed the certification of President Joe Biden’s victory and sent lawmakers running for their lives came the same day Griffin’s Republican-dominated county commission faced a deadline to certify its election results.

-The New Mexico secretary of state’s office has asked the state attorney general’s office to investigate the Otero County commission for possible violations of state election and government ethics laws.
+Otero County commissioners opted 2-1 to certify the results during an emergency meeting Friday.
+Griffin alone refused to certify, joining the meeting remotely hours after his sentencing in Washington.
+The two who voted to certify said they had no choice under state law and could be only a rubber stamp.
+They also acknowledged an order by the state Supreme Court and subsequent threats of legal action by the Democratic state attorney general.

+While there has been no evidence of fraud, the actions by the commission had threatened to disenfranchise more than 7,300 voters in the politically conservative area of southern New Mexico.

 During his sentencing, Griffin claimed the commission “found major discrepancies” in an election audit.
 He didn’t elaborate but said, “That’s all we want, is transparency and truth.”